List of Ronin Warriors characters

-Protagonists
+Ronin Warriors

 The Ronin Warriors are a group of five who each wear an Armor and represent a virtue.
 In the OVA Message, they each gain a new suit of Armor from Suzunagi.

 Ryo Sanada

 Ryo Sanada (真田 遼, Sanada Ryō) is the unofficial leader of the Ronin Warriors and the "Warrior of Flames" (炎の戦士, Honō no Senshi).
 Though brash and impulsive, he is kind, loyal, and determined.
 He is the first of the five rōnin to arrive in Shinjuku during the Evil Dynasty's first invasion, having arrived with his companion, the white tiger White Blaze (白炎, Byakuen), shortly before the attack, and the first to be rescued by Mia and Ully after their siege on Talpa's castle.
 Though they defeat Talpa, the Evil Dynasty resurfaces and captures Sage, Kento, and Cye.
 Along with Rowen, Mia, and Ully, Ryo ventures into the Nether Realm to rescue them and defeat Talpa for good.

 He wears the Armor of Wildfire (烈火の鎧, Rekka no Yoroi), which represents the element of Fire and the virtue "Jin" (仁, benevolence, righteousness) and makes him immune to flame, and wields the Swords of Wildfire (烈火剣, Rekkaken), dual katana that can connect at the kashira to form a double-bladed weapon.
-His finishing move is "Flare Up Now" (双炎斬, Sōenzan), which creates a column of white-hot energy.
+His finishing move is "Flare Up Now" (双炎斬, Sōenzan), (Note: Fury of Wildfire in the OVA.) which creates a column of white-hot energy.
 Ryo's transformation call is Armor of Wildfire, Tao-Jin (武装、烈火, Busō Rekka).

-Ryo later obtains the Armor of Inferno (白い輝煌帝, Shiroi Kikotei), which requires the energy of four other armors to summon.
+Ryo later obtains the Inferno Armor (白い輝煌帝, Shiroi Kikōtei), which requires the energy of four other armors to summon.
 Along with the Swords of Fervor (剛烈剣, Gōretsuken), which he acquires from Lord Sabre Stryke, they are used to perform "Rage of Inferno" (超弾動閃煌斬, Chōdandō Senkōzan), which releases the Armor's power as rays of light and flame.
 The Inferno and Wildfire Armors are destroyed following the battle with Mukala and the Black Inferno Armor.

 Ryo comes from the ninja school of the Sanada Ten Braves, a group of ninjas believed to have assisted Sanada Yukimura, with the crest on his armor being a stylized version of the Takeda clan's family symbol.

 In a Newtype poll, Ryo ranked #17 of the top 30 most popular male anime characters from the 1980s.